Hans-Bananendans/Astrodynamics-Companion/Two-body problem - Equations of Motion.md

 This allows us to write the gravitational parameter as:
 $$\mu \approx G m_k \left( 1 + 0\right) = Gm_k\tag{w5.4}$$

+This turns our two-body problem into the so-called **restricted two-body problem**, because we assume that $\mu$ is only dependant on the mass of the more massive body.
+We weaken the applicability of the theory by doing this, because we won't be able to use our equations to calculate the motion of a [binary star system](https://en.wikipedia.org/wiki/Binary_star#Astrophysics), where the two stars have comparable masses, and the aforementioned assumption is clearly no longer valid.
+But it turns out that the restricted two-body problem has many uses for space engineering and mission design.

 With these equations as starting point, we can derive some very useful conservation laws.
 ___